 What is an Inboard Motor?

-• Sterndrive (inboard-outboard engine or I/O): This is where the engine is bolted to the back of the boat (but fully concealed) but the drive system (propeller and rudder) goes through the transom of the boat and sticks out the back, essentially part inboard and part outboard.
-Popular on fishing boats where catching and deck space is important, or on watersports boats where a swim platform can be added without an outboard getting in the way.
+- Stern-drive (also called inboard-outboard or I/O): Stern-drives locate the engine inside the boat and against the transom, but the drive system (with the outdrive and propeller) goes through the transom of the boat and sticks out the back, essentially making it part inboard and part outboard.
+Popular on runabouts and cruisers, their main advantage is that the drive units provide steerable thrust (for better maneuverability than a rudder) and the drives can be trimmed up and down, but a big swim platform can still be added without an outboard getting in the way.

-• Jet Drive: This is an inboard engine that does not use a propeller propulsion system, but instead uses water to power the boat.
-Popular on small boats (especially Jet skis) and in shallow waters.
+- Jet Drive: This is an inboard engine that does not use a propeller propulsion system, but instead uses a waterjet to power the boat.
+Jet drive systems power personal watercraft, a few runabouts, and a handful of larger boats.

 Differences between Inboard and Outboard Engines